DERIVATIVE FINANCIAL INSTRUMENTS AND HEDGING ACTIVITIES DERIVATIVE FINANCIAL INSTRUMENTS AND HEDGING ACTIVITIES

 Other Derivative Information

-There were no significant amounts recognized in earnings for the ineffective portion of any hedging relationships during the three or nine months ended September 2019.
+There were no significant amounts recognized in earnings for the ineffective portion of any hedging relationships during the three or six months ended June 2019.

-In connection with the Separation, VF transferred to the Company $11.6 million of unrecognized gains on foreign currency exchange contracts related to the Jeanswear business.
-These gains were deferred in accumulated OCL and are being reclassified to earnings as the Company recognizes the underlying transactions in revenue.At September 2019, accumulated OCL included $8.1 million of pre-tax net deferred gains for foreign currency exchange contracts and interest rate swap agreements that are expected to be reclassified to earnings during the next 12 months.
-The amounts ultimately reclassified to earnings will depend on rates in effect when outstanding derivative contracts are settled.
+In connection with the Separation, VF transferred $11.6 million of unrecognized gains on foreign currency exchange contracts related to the Jeanswear business.
+These gains were deferred in accumulated OCI and are being reclassified to earnings as the Company recognizes the underlying transactions in revenue.At June 2019, accumulated OCI included $8.4 million of pre-tax net deferred gains for foreign currency exchange contracts that are expected to be reclassified to earnings during the next 12 months.
+The amounts ultimately reclassified to earnings will depend on exchange rates in effect when outstanding derivative contracts are settled.

 The entire disclosure for derivative instruments and hedging activities including, but not limited to, risk management strategies, non-hedging derivative instruments, assets, liabilities, revenue and expenses, and methodologies and assumptions used in determining the amounts.